(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 But then came the events in Butsja 2.–4.
 April, which shocked the whole world.
 However, Zelenskyy told the BBC that talks were continuing.
 Both sides worked on a joint agreement despite what had happened Butsja.

-- In April, British Prime Minister Boris Johnson traveled to Kyiv and promised Zelenskyj all support.
+On April 9, the British Prime Minister left Boris Johnson to Kyiv and promised Zelenskyj all support.
 He could show that the Russians had withdrawn from Kyiv and that they could be defeated.
 According to Arakhamia, Johnson said: "We should not sign anything. […] Let's just fight.”
 Foreign Affairs writes that documents were made as late as April 12 and 15, a couple of days after Johnson's trip.
 Then the talks stopped.
 Russia then gave up hope of continued negotiations to achieve a neutral Ukraine.
-In September, Russia took some of the Russian-speaking Ukraine in Russia in order to secure a buffer against Western military power.
+In September, Russia took part of the Russian-speaking Ukraine in Russia in order to secure a buffer against Western military power.
 Russia still demands a neutral "Rest of Ukraine", and the longer the war continues, the more territory Russia will take.

 Butsja and Boris Johnson

 2.–4.
-On 3 April, three days after the Russian forces had left the area around Kyiv, there were reports of killed civilians lying in the streets of the town of Butsha, a few kilometers northwest of Kyiv.
+On XNUMX April, three days after the Russian forces had left the area around Kyiv, there were reports of killed civilians lying in the streets of the city Butsja, a few kilometers northwest of Kyiv.
 The images from there influenced the entire Western world.
-Dagsrevyen reported on the incident on XNUMX April.
+Dagsrevyen reported on the incident on 3 April.
 The journalists were guided by a car that drove in a zigzag between the bodies.

 The images from Butsja influenced the entire western world.